damiiete/credit-card-approval-prediction/README.md

 borrowings.
 The bank or lending company is able to decide whether to issue a credit card to the applicant or not.
 Credit scores can objectively quantify the magnitude of risk.
 The project focuses on predicting whether an applicant is qualified to receive a loan or not.

+### Model Deployment
+The prediction application can be found <a href='https://share.streamlit.io/damiiete/credit-card-approval-prediction/production/credit_approval_app.py'>here</a>.